-The company holds an unhedged international portfolio of equity investments valued at current foreign exchange prices of \$1,719,739 (2019: \$1,664,063).
-For equity investments classified as fair value through surplus or deficit, a 5% change of the Australian Dollar against all other currencies at reporting date would have resulted in an increase or decrease to the company's surplus or deficit of \$85,987 (2018: \$83,203).
+The Company holds an unhedged international portfolio of equity investments valued at current foreign exchange prices of \$3,624,156 (2020: \$1,719,739).
+For equity investments classified at fair value through surplus or deficit, a 5% change of the Australian Dollar against all other currencies at reporting date would have resulted in an increase or decrease to the Company's surplus or deficit of \$181,208 (2020: \$85,987).
 Equity would increase or decrease by the same amount.